cemysce/ytf/README.md

 The `.bat` scripts can be run from a Windows command prompt, or by double-clicking on them (which will open a command window).

+## Lessons Learned

+This section is really only relevant to developers, particularly Python ones.
+Here's a list of a few techniques I learned while writing this program.
+If any of them interest you, you may want to take a look at the source code.

+* safely (i.e. atomically/transactionally) handling files in Python (reading,
+  writing, renaming, etc.) to tolerate unexpected failures and concurrency, and the relevant system calls for common OSes
+* using Python context managers for some of the above and for other things
+* using `ctypes` to directly call OS-specific system calls that Python does not otherwise provide wrappers for via its standard library
+* handling signals/events for Windows console programs that Python does not handle (like closing console window or typing Ctrl+Break while program is still running)
+* keypress detection on POSIX and Windows
+* `asyncio` module to start a child process and read its stdout and stderr in "parallel" reliably (i.e. without possibility of deadlock)
+* using `codecs` module to parse text from bytes on a "best effort" basis (to gracefully handle cases where raw string is read in chunks and a multibyte character spans multiple chunks)
+* using `json` module to parse **multiple** JSON objects in a single string, and also operate on a "best effort" basis (to gracefully handle cases where raw string is read in chunks and a JSON object spans multiple chunks)
+* numerous idiosyncrasies in Python, Windows, and Python's behavior on Windows, some of which are actual bugs or just unresolved mysteries, with links in the code
+* various `yt-dlp` options needed for running it consistently and reliably, especially across multiple different OSes

 [^pl]: The term "playlist" is used throughout this project to refer to a **generalized** concept of playlists, which includes various kinds of YouTube pages listing videos, not just explicit playlist URLs like